Wryhder/FEND-Arcade-Game/README.md

 An engine provides game loop functionality.

 The game uses an image loading utility to ease the process of loading image files.
-The utility also includes a simple "caching" layer to enable reuse of cached images if there is an attempt to load the same image multiple times.
+The utility includes a simple "caching" layer to enable reuse of cached images if there is an attempt to load the same image multiple times.

 ## Run app locally